 Accordingly, breaking the application logic into smaller modules, microservices, instead of creating a single, large monolithic core, you enable better flexibility and lay the groundwork for further growth.
 As a result, it is much easier to add more microservices on top of the existing ones than to integrate additional features with the basic app functionality.

 Node.js is the technology of choice when building and deploying microservices solutions, according to the recent Node.js User Survey Report.
-About a half of the respondents are already using microservice-related technologies (namely, Docker, the leading software containerization platform) with Node.js:
+About a half of the respondents are already using microservice-related technologies (namely, Docker, the leading software containerization platform) to build Node.js web apps:

 With each microservice communicating with the database directly through streams, such architecture allows for better performance and speed of application.
 Namely, Walmart’s shift to microservices architecture with Node.js resulted in the following immediate benefits: